Slow internet is the worst! Even studies show that wonky Wi-Fi connections are the number one modern-day inconvenience.

 - Wait for a few moments for the process to complete, and you’re good to go.

-For specific details, you can check the manufacturer’s website or contact your ISP’s Customer Support.
+For router-specific instructions, you can check the manufacturer’s website or contact your ISP’s Customer Support.

 If you were hoping for some music, I have some bad news for you: this isn’t about tunes.

 A wireless band, or frequency band, is how your wireless data is transmitted.
 These are radio waves that carry your data to and from your router.
 Currently, two of them are in use: